datamicroscopes/release/doc/ncluster.rst

 :math:`\alpha` that determines how similar how widely samples will vary from :math:`H_0`.

-When learning a culstering using a Dirichlet Process Prior, observations are probabilistically assigned to clusters based on the number of observations in that cluster :math:`n_k`.
+When learning a clustering using a Dirichlet Process Prior, observations are probabilistically assigned to clusters based on the number of observations in that cluster :math:`n_k`.

 .. math:: P(\text{cluster=k})=\frac{n_k}{\alpha+n-1}